algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 ---
 name: Sample Code Submission
 about: Submit a sample to be added to the Algolia Code Exchange
-title: '[Sample code submission]'
+title: "[Sample code submission]"
-labels: code-submission
+labels: Submission
-assignees: 'clemfromspace'
+assignees: clemfromspace

 ---

 **What's the use case for the sample?**